 - The artifact must be deemed as removed after the implementation of legislation

-This difficulty can be clearly exemplified in the case of Peru vs. Johnson in which the Peruvian government was unable to prove the artifacts under investigation originated from within Peru’s borders and therefore were not returned
+This difficulty can be clearly exemplified in the case of Peru vs. Johnson in which the Peruvian government was unable to prove the artifacts under investigation originated from within Peru’s borders and, therefore, were not returned

-In terms of solutions to this issue several approaches have been proposed.
+In terms of solutions to this issue, several approaches have been proposed.
 One suggested cause of action theorized by Merryman, proposes that source countries with an excess of cultural artifacts sell these culturally insignificant antiques through the public market in turn making them less desired, common objects.
 Lunden also suggests that the appropriation of these artifacts as tourist attractions would raise awareness and interest in the protection of these antiques, citing the archaeological site of Sipan (Peru) as an example of the effectiveness of tourism.

-To summarize, the issue of illegal artifact trafficking and the illegal sale of the artifacts that result from it, it must be understood as a international chain reaction of supply and demand.
-The demand comes from the first world market states, auction houses and private collectors that drive the need for supply that is facilitated by the illegal trade networks.
+To summarize, the issue of illegal artifact trafficking and the illegal sale of the artifacts that result from it, it must be understood as an international chain reaction of supply and demand.
+The demand comes from the first world market, auction houses and private collectors that drive the need for the supply that is facilitated by the illegal trade networks.
 An increase in this demand by the institutions listed above subsequently results in an increase in the illegal trafficking of these artifacts to fulfill this demand.
 This supply and demand relationship between the developed world and Latin America can be viewed as another example of North American and European influence on the social, economical and cultural structure of these source countries such as Peru.

-- Crichton-Miller, Emma. ” Collector’s Focus: as the market in pre-Columbian art shifts from New York to Paris prices have soared, demonstrated by the record breaking sale of the Barbier-Mueller collection in March.”
+- Crichton-Miller, Emma. ” Collector’s Focus: as the market in pre-Columbian art shifts from New York to Paris prices have soared, demonstrated by the record-breaking sale of the Barbier-Mueller collection in March.”
 Apollo 177, no. 609 (2013): 84.